 With air passenger traffic forecasted to grow in Asia Pacific, coupled with higher security concerns surrounding air travel, flying in today’s context has taken a new dimension for business travelers who are required to cross oceans to get their work done.
-Individual business travellers can enjoy a safe air travel experience by following this 4-step guide.
+Individual business travelers can enjoy a safe air travel experience by following this 4-step guide.

 Step 1: Planning the Trip

 - Choose flights with the fewest number of intermediate stops.
 Intermediate stops provide terrorists not inclined toward suicide with opportunities to plant explosives and then deplane.

 - Select your seat carefully.
 A seat next to an over-the-wing emergency exit is best, but a position near an alternate exit also is acceptable.
 To put a little distance between yourself and any confrontation in the aisle, select a window seat whenever possible.

 - Limitations apply to baggage on all airlines.
 Know the limits for checked-in and cabin luggage.
 For the comfort and safety of all passengers, it is necessary to limit the size and weight of your cabin baggage.
 Try not to pack more luggage than you can carry.

 - Pack all medication in your cabin baggage so it is available when you need it.